openprocurement/openprocurement.api/docs/source/standard/contract.rst

     |ocdsDescription|
     The date the contract was signed.
 In the case of multiple signatures, the date of the last signature.

+:date:
+    string, :ref:`date`

+    The date the contract was changed or activated.

 :documents:
     List of :ref:`Document` objects